This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Make changes to your home: Your child's signs and symptoms may get worse when he is around dust mites, cockroaches, or mold.
 You can help keep your home free from these triggers.
 Keep the humidity (moisture level in the air) low.
 Fix leaks, and remove carpets where possible.
 Use mattress covers, and wash bedding every 1 to 2 weeks in hot water.
 Wash tables and other surfaces with weak bleach (1 tablespoon of bleach in a gallon of water).

-- Ask caregivers to create an asthma action plan: An asthma action plan may help you and your child manage his RAD symptoms at home.
+- Ask healthcare providers to create an asthma action plan: An asthma action plan may help you and your child manage his RAD symptoms at home.
 The plan will include signs to watch for that mean your child's symptoms are getting worse.
 The plan will state what to do if this occurs, and list emergency phone numbers.
 Your child's triggers will be on the plan so that you both know what to avoid.
 The plan will list any medicines your child takes.
-It will also state when your child should see his caregiver for a follow-up visit.
+It will also state when your child should see his healthcare provider for a follow-up visit.

 What are the risks of reactive airways disease or its symptoms?